-Our estimate of the controller headcount required to provide the operational service, aligned to the STATFOR October 2021 base traffic forecast.
+Our estimate of the controller headcount required to provide the operational service, aligned to the STATFOR October 2023 base traffic forecast and adjusted for latest business intelligence.

 Supply

 The controller headcount effort available to deliver the operational service.
 This includes a proportion of time (four shifts per month) from ATCOs who retain operational skills but whose main role is devoted to other tasks, for example, training or supporting airspace changes.